jslather/FirstProject/readme.txt

-Thisis the first laravel project
+This is out first Laravel Project